 Complete one form per student.
 If you have already submitted this form for a previous program or season at Courageous Sailing, we have it on file and there is no need to submit another.

-If you know that your child is not able to swim at least 25 yards (one pool lap) and stay afloat for at least 90 seconds without floatation or other assistance, please call us immediately at 857-452-1763 or 617-242-3821.
+If you know that your child is not able to swim at least 25 yards (one pool lap) and stay afloat for at least 90 seconds without floatation or other assistance, please email us immediately.

 Courageous Sailing is committed to providing high quality summer sailing programs to children of Greater Boston regardless of ability to pay.
 Scholarships are readily available for all who qualify.
 Extenuating circumstances are always taken into consideration should a family choose to share them with our staff.